 Spills Moisture is fine wood furniture’s worst enemy.
 Water rings and spots can destroy your table’s beautiful finish.
 The easy-care vinyl surface of a Pioneer table pad protects against spill and stain damage.

-Table Pads Handcrafted with Pride
+Table Covers Handcrafted With Pride

 In these days of robotics and mass production, we take pride in the fact that your table pad is custom and handmade the exact same way as your grandmother’s pad.
 Our gals cut, snip and tuck in the same way table pads have been made for 100 years—with great care.
 Folding and unfolding the table pad over many years puts stress on the hinges.
 If the hinges are not constructed properly, they will wear out rapidly.
 Pioneer’s table pad hinges are handmade for strength and durability.
 They will withstand the test of time and stress.
 What other industry can promise you such quality in this impersonal age?